Fxlr8/django-registration-templates/README.md

 		cd django-registration-templates
 		mv registration path/to/your/templates/

-All templates inherit from `base_registration.html` which inherits from `base.html` to allow more convenience now you can simply set wrapping html to all of your forms without editing each and every one and without messing with base.html
+All templates now inherit from `base_registration.html` which inherits from `base.html`.
+You can simply wrap html to all of your forms in some extra html without editing each and every file and keep `base.html` untouched

 `base.html` and `index.html` are also included but most likely, you'll already have those present in your templates directory.